-Explanation: Countries around the world have set electric vehicle (EV) and plug-in hybrid electric vehicle (PHEV) sales targets that, when combined, amount to about 7 million sales per year by 2020.
-If this is achieved, it will result in over 20 million electric vehicles on the road by that year, taking into account all sales over the next nine years.
-While this would represent tremendous success for EVs and PHEVs, 20 million is only 2 percent of the expected one billion vehicles on the road in that year.
+Explanation: Countries around the world have set electric vehicle (EV) and plug-in hybrid electric vehicle (PHEV) sales targets that, when combined, amount to about 7 million units per year by 2020.
+If this is achieved, it will result in more than 20 million electric vehicles on the road by that year, taking into account all sales over the next nine years.
+While this would represent tremendous success for EVs and PHEVs, 20 million is only 2% of the expected 1 billion vehicles on the road in that year.

 Myth: Current government commitments to tackle global warming are enough to limit the global temperature increase to 2ºC.

 Reality: Even if all announced commitments were fully implemented, they do not go nearly far enough.

 Explanation: The Copenhagen Accord – with which all major emitting countries and many others associated themselves – sets a nonbinding objective of limiting the increase in global temperature to 2ºC above pre-industrial levels.
 It also establishes a goal for the industrialised countries of mobilising funding for climate mitigation and adaptation in developing countries of USD 100 billion per year by 2020, and requires the industrialised countries to set emissions targets for the same year.
 The commitments that have been announced, even if they were to be fully implemented, would take us only part of the way towards an emissions trajectory that would allow us to achieve the 2ºC goal.

 Myth: Coal is an energy source of the 19th century and the world is close to getting rid of it.